Sinkmanu/auth-system-chronos/README.md

 Installation
 -----------

 ###For the client.
-You should read in the client ("Chronos Auth System" folder) README.
+´You should read in the client ("Chronos Auth System" folder) README.´

 ###For the AP.
-You should read the AP README.
+´You should read the AP README.´

 ###For the Server.
-You should read the Server README.
+´You should read the Server README.´